CybercentreCanada/howler-docs/docs/ingestion/client.md

 ## Python Client

-In order to connect with howler using the python client, there is a fairly simple process to follow:
+In order to connect with howler using the python client, we can create our API Key object and provide it, along with the howler api url, to the Howler client to establish a connection:

 ```python
 from howler_client import get_client